jonnyweatherly/aajonusnet/md/Interviews/Raw to Radiant Interview.md

 A: Thank you.

-[Outro]: We hope you've enjoyed today's episode of Raw to Radiant.
+[Outro] We hope you've enjoyed today's episode of Raw to Radiant.
 If you would like to learn more about Kim or healthy living with raw foods, visit Kim's website at www.rawtoradiant.com.